TBD54566975/ftl/lsp/markdown/completion/pubSubSink.md

-Snippet for a sink function that consume events from a PubSub subscription.
+Declare a sink function that consumes events from a PubSub subscription.

 ```go
 //ftl:subscribe emailInvoices